 If you are considering San Antonio HVAC school, you’ll want to know what kind of outcomes you can expect after graduation.
 What will you achieve by taking a course?
-How much will you earn when fully qualified?
+What career path can you take when fully qualified?
 Are there many jobs in the area?
-Through this post, we aim to answer all your questions to put you in a better position to make an informed decision.
+Through this post, we aim to answer all your questions to put you in a better position to make an informed decision about your education.

 Employers need proof that you are qualified and knowledgeable enough for a job.
 Earning certifications is a great way to demonstrate your skill set and area of expertise.
 There is a huge number of certifications available for HVAC technicians: some of which are achievable for beginners to the trade after training at an accredited school, others of which require some experience.
 After graduation, you may be eligible for these certifications: